-One of the great things about working in marketing is you get to spend time thinking about what makes people tick.
+Marketing is great if you like spending time thinking about what makes people tick.
 What drives them.

-But marketing forces you to try and make sense of how people, your customers, see the world.
+To do marketing well, you have to try to make sense of how your customers see the world.

-In simple terms, it suggests all new ideas exist on a spectrum.
-One side is all about evolutionary ideas.
+It suggests new ideas exist on a spectrum.
+On one side, evolutionary ideas.
 Ideas built from existing ideas.
-And on the other side there’s revolutionary ideas.
-These are radically new and different ideas.
+And on the other, revolutionary ideas.
+Radically new and different ideas.

 Marketing evolution ideas

-These changes are relatively quick and easy to do, because they build on what already exists.
-They evolve over time and help you build consistency in what you do.
+These are relatively quick and easy to do, as they build on what already exists.
+They evolve over time and keep your business consistent.

-On their own, these don’t have massive impact.
+On their own, these don’t have a big impact.
 But, because they’re small and easy to do, you can do a lot of them.
-Add them all up, and the cumulative impact drives a big improvement in performance.
+And the cumulative impact can result in much-improved performance.

 Routine and predictability have their place